carolinefriedman/ThePiHost/README.md

   No prior experience working with the people on the team, Lack of availability of some needed resource, etc.)

   When deciding to move forward with our project is was pretty easy to identify the risks and hardships we will have to overcome in order to have a sucessful project.
-While we are working with a group of four, and everyone brings to the table something a little different, there are still many things we as a team do not know how to do such as web hosting, creating a working server (raspberry pi server), creating scripts to run the raspberry pi and boot games onto it.
+While we are working with a group of four, and everyone brings to the table something a little different, there are still many things we as a team do not know how to do such as web hosting, creating a working server (Raspberry Pi server), creating scripts to run the Raspberry Pi and boot games onto it.